mongodb/docs/source/applications/aggregation.rst

 Invocation
 ~~~~~~~~~~

-Invoke an :term:`aggregation` operation with the :mjs:func:`aggregate`
+Invoke an :term:`aggregation` operation with the :func:`aggregate`
 wrapper in the :program:`mongo` shell for the :dbcommand:`aggregate`
 :term:`database command`.
-Always call :mjs:func:`aggregate` on a
+Always call :func:`aggregate` on a
 collection object, which will determine the documents that contribute
-to the beginning of the aggregation :term:`pipleine`.
+to the beginning of the aggregation :term:`pipeline`.
 The arguments to
-the :mjs:func:`aggregate` function specify a sequence :ref:`pipeline
+the :func:`aggregate` function specify a sequence :ref:`pipeline
 operators <aggregation-pipeline-operator-reference>`, where each
 :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may
 have a number of operands.